nobrudevz/project-flat/README.md

 <details>
 <summary>Files not found</summary>

-- Check patterns in `config.ini`
+- Check if patterns exactly match your directory structure
-- Confirm directory paths
+- Confirm paths are relative to source directory
-- Check logs for details
+- Review logs to see which files were evaluated

 </details>